-Have you ever wanted to learn to cook in Italy, to participate in Tuscany cooking classes?
+Have you ever wanted to learn to cook in Italy, to participate in Tuscan cooking classes?
 Then join one of our culinary vacations in Tuscany in the medieval town of Montefollonico .
 Tuscan Women Cook is the original total immersion cooking school in Montefollonico since 2000.

 Indulge yourself in the Tuscan lifestyle and discover the regions passion for food and wine.
 The best cooks in all of Tuscany, the local women, teach our classes.
 Theyll share regional techniques, ingredients, and family recipes that have been passed down over the centuries.